TransbankDevelopers/transbank-sdk-php/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability you need to create a issue or sent an email to soporte@transbankdevelopers.cl following the next steps:
+To report a vulnerability, pleae send an email to soporte@transbankdevelopers.cl following the next steps:

 **Describe the vulnerability**